hltcoe/prototurk/README.rst

 ProtoTurk does not save any data to database or disk.
-If you need to run a Mechanical Turk-style server in your Local Environment, please take a loook at Turkle_.
+If you need to run a Mechanical Turk-style server in your Local Environment, please take a look at Turkle_.

 ProtoTurk can be installed using::